-British Airways, union to hold talks over cabin crew strike plan
+British Air, union to hold talks over planned cabin crew strike

-LONDON Talks aimed at averting a planned Christmas strike by British Airways (ICAG.L) cabin crew will be held on Monday, conciliation service Acas said.
+LONDON Talks aimed at averting a planned Christmas strike by British Airways (ICAG.L) cabin crews will be held on Monday, conciliation service Acas said.

-The union said last week that thousands of cabin crew had voted overwhelmingly in favor of strike action in a dispute over pay.
+More than 2,500 Unite members who serve as crews on long- and short-haul routes to dozens of destinations could eventually walk out.
+The union said last week that cabin crews had voted overwhelmingly in favor of strike action in a dispute over pay.

 "BA and Unite have accepted our invitation to attend conciliation talks in respect of the cabin crew dispute tomorrow morning," a spokeswoman for Acas said.